Contributions raise concerns over foreign attempts to influence U.S. governments

-ALBANY — Two federal indictments last month has raised concern about the influence of foreign governments in New York State and prompted questions about how effective safeguards are in preventing other countries from trying to influence elections directly and through lobbyists, records and interviews show.
+ALBANY — Two federal indictments last month have raised concern about the influence of foreign governments in New York State and prompted questions about how effective safeguards are in preventing other countries from trying to influence elections directly and through lobbyists, records and interviews show.

 Federal prosecutors have accused Linda Sun, a former high-ranking aide to Govs.
 Kathy Hochul and Andrew M. Cuomo, and New York City Mayor Eric Adams of taking compensation from foreign governments for official actions.